JoshHaywood/JoshHaywood/README.md

 - feat: A feature that has been added.
 - fix: Bug fix.
+- refactor: Rewrite/Restructure your code, however does not change any behaviour
 - docs: Changes relating to documentation.
-- style: Formatting, missing code, white space (This only applys to code not CSS for example.)
+- style: Formatting, missing code, white space. etc
-- refactor: Maintainabilty or a functions method has been altered.
-- dep: Dependancies added to the project.
-- del: Deleted or removed unused code, files or other assets.
+- Build: Packages or project version related commits.
+- chore: Miscellaneous commits.